AlecBytes/PantryPal/README.md

 ## About

+I'm still working on this readme, it's incomplete.

 ### Origin

-This app started as...
+This app started as a group project in Introduction to Software Engineering at the University of Florida.
+The prompts was....
+There were four contributers.
+I (Alec) was the main developer and contributed the most lines of code.
+Since the the projects completion...

 ### Techincal Details

 Programming language: JavaScript
 Frameworks: Vue.js, Quasar
 Database: Supabase PostgreSQL
 User authentication: Supabase Auth

 ## Developer Guide